TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/BaseVariants.rst

 .. seealso::
     Read :ref:`application-context` for more information on how to set the application context.

-The following variables and functions are available in addition to the default Symfony functionality:
+The following variables and functions are available in addition to the default `Symfony`:pn: functionality:

 Example
 =======